liu00222/LLM-Based-Personal-Profile-Extraction/README.md

 ## Data

-Please download the data from: https://drive.google.com/file/d/1bmL4Z\_btNYnVRAxC5xXnwkQhdVsJwy1Y/view?usp=drive\_link.
+Please download the data from [this link](https://drive.google.com/file/d/1bmL4Z_btNYnVRAxC5xXnwkQhdVsJwy1Y/view?usp=drive_link).
 Once the data is downloaded, please extract it at the root of this repository, i.e., so it looks like ./data.

 To view the three datasets (i.e., synthetic, celebrity, and physician), please refer to ./data/.
 Here is the roadmap: